xebialabs-community/xl-chatops-integrations/sample-bot/README.md

 ```

 Uncomment the line to include the lita-hipchat gem in the [Gemfile](Gemfile), ensure the gem is installed and restart the bot.

+# Configuration

+The bot's configuration is stored in the [lita_config.rb](lita_config.rb) file.
+Modify this file to suit your needs.